 - Now, on the side, wash and chop all of your potatoes, leaving the nutritious skins on, and scrape them into your crockpot with the bacon grease.

 - Chop all of your chives and scrape these into your crockpot, along with all of your cooked and crumbled bacon.

 - Finally, add all of your chicken broth.
 Add more than the recipe calls for if you need more to cover your potatoes.
 After all, this is a soup.

 - Cover your crockpot and cook on high for 4-5 hours.

 - When finished, use a potato masher to mash all of your potatoes in the crockpot.

 - Then add your cream cheese and shredded cheese straight into the pot.
 Stir until it has all melted.

-- When serving, offer more crumbled bacon, shredded cheese and chives for a topping.
+- When serving, top with more crumbled bacon, shredded cheese, and chives.

 |Serving size: 1|